ttkorhonen/myDocument/docs/genericdocs/EPICS_Intro.rst

    interconnecting network and recover automatically when the network recovers from failure.

--  Process-variable based.
-In contrast to some other control system packages, EPICS does not model control system (I/O) devices as objects (as in object-oriented programming) but rather as data entities that describe a single aspect of the process or device under control, thus the name “process variable”, or “PV”.
-A typical PV can be a temperature or (electric) current.
+-  Process-variable based: In contrast to some other control system packages, EPICS does not model control system (I/O) devices as objects (as in object-oriented programming) but rather as data entities that describe a single aspect of the process or device under control, thus the name “process variable”, or “PV”.
+A typical PV can represent any one of various attributes such as temperature or (electric) current.
 This design is typical in process control systems.
 The pros and cons of this design are shortly discussed in the Appendix.

 IOC Software Components
 -----------------------